-- Explore the feasibility of alternative mental health crisis response methods, in conjunction with the City Manager's Office. - Continue to implement programs that enhance Police Department employee safety and wellness. - Continue working on the implementation of the records management system. - Assess operational and service impacts resulting from population growth in the City, and recommend alternatives for potential staff resource needs. - Evaluate alternatives and make recommendations for the remodel or replacement of the Police/Fire Administration Building, in conjunction with the Public Works Department. - Implement technology and equipment to enhance response capability to emergency incidents. - Support the onboarding of the new Public Safety Advisory Board (PSAB), in conjunction with the City Manager's Office. - Expand engagement and outreach to Hispanic and Chinese communities through multilingual outreach events and communications. - Support the research of the University of California, Berkeley, fellowship project and examination of Police Department contact data.
+- Explore the feasibility of alternative mental health crisis response methods, in conjunction with the City Manager's Office. - Continue to implement programs that enhance Police Department employee safety and wellness. - Continue working on the implementation of the records management system. - Assess operational and service impacts resulting from population growth in the City, and recommend alternatives for potential staff resource needs. - Evaluate alternatives and make recommendations for the remodel or replacement of the Police/Fire Administration Building, in conjunction with the Public Works Department. - Implement technology and equipment to enhance response capability to emergency incidents.

+- Support the onboarding of the new Public Safety Advisory Board (PSAB), in conjunction with the City Manager's Office. - Expand engagement and outreach to Hispanic and Chinese communities through multilingual outreach events and communications. - Support the research of the University of California, Berkeley, fellowship project and examination of Police Department contact data.
 Consider project findings and recommendations for better methods to track and report police data and to identify possible changes in policing, programs, and policies.

-2018-19 Actual 2019-20 Actual 2020-21 Target 2020-21 Actual 2021-22 Target

-Fie eld Operations:

-1. Sustain a violent crime rate below the rate most recently reported by the

-California Department of Justice for 4 = 0 4.4 .04 = 450 .004
+2018-19 Actual 2019-20 Actual 2020-21 Target 2020-21 6 Months 2021-22 Target Fie eld Operations: 1.
+Sustain a violent crime rate below the rate most recently reported by the California Department of Justice for 150 171 -015 01 -004 2.
 Santa Clara County.
-178 164 <315 178 <324

-2. Sustain a property crime rate below the rate most recently reported by the California Department of Justice for
+Sustain a property crime rate below the rate most recently reported by the California Department of Justice for 178 164 <315 81 <324 3.
 Santa Clara County.
-1,720 1,685 <2,320 1,542 <2,427

-3. • 1,720 1,005 12,320 1,042 \2,421

-٥. collision rate that is below the rate

-most recently reported by the

-California Highway Patrol for Santa
+Sustain a fatal and injury traffic collision rate that is below the rate most recently reported by the California Highway Patrol for Santa 1,720 1,685 <2,320 729 <2,427 4.
 Clara County.
-244 208.5 <410.4 140 <401

-4.

-(dispatch to on-scene) of five minutes

-or less to emergency (Priority 0) calls

-for service.
-2.5 2.8 <5 2.8 <5

-Sp ecial Operations:

-5. Continue an opt-in growth of 20% per

-year across digital media platforms. $14\%^{(A)}$ 9%(B) >10% 9.9% >10%

-6. Sustain a violent and property crime

-clearance rate above the rate most

-recently reported by the California

-Department of Justice for Santa Clara

-County.
-14.6% 19% >11% 18% >11%

-Pu blic Safety Support Services:

-7. Answer incoming calls to 9-1-1 within

-nine seconds.
-92%(C) 96% >95% 98% >95%

-8. Dispatch emergency (Priority 0) and

-urgent (Priority 1) calls in under two 0.607 0.604 0=2/ 0.624

-minutes.
-96% 96% >95% 96% >95%
+Maintain an average response time (dispatch to on-scene) of five minutes or less to emergency (Priority 0) calls 244 208.5 <410.4 70 <401 for service.
+2.5 2.8 <5 2.5 <5 Sp ecial Operations: - - 5.
+Continue an opt-in growth of 20% per year across digital media platforms.
+14% ^(A) 9% (B) >10% 9.7% >10% 6.
+Sustain a violent and property crime clearance rate above the rate most recently reported by the California Department of Justice for Santa Clara County.
+14.6% 19% >11% 17% >11% Pu blic Safety Support Services: 7.
+Answer incoming calls to 9-1-1 within nine seconds.
+92%(C) 96% >95% 97% >95% 8.
+Dispatch emergency (Priority 0) and urgent (Priority 1) calls in under two minutes.
+96% 96% >95% 94% >95%

-(A) While the Department has seen increases across the board, major changes to Twitter and Facebook over the last fiscal year have impacted growth on the platforms.
+^(A) While the Department has seen increases across the board, major changes to Twitter and Facebook over the last fiscal year have impacted growth on the platforms.